Bone in the Throat

-Bone in the Throat is 2015 a British-American crime drama film co-written and directed by Graham Henman and starring Ed Westwick, Tom Wilkinson, Andy Nyman, Vanessa Kirby, Rupert Graves, and John Hannah.
+Bone in the Throat is 2015 a British-American crime drama film directed by Graham Henman with a screenplay by Henman and Mark Townend based on the novel of the same name by Anthony Bourdain.
+The film stars Ed Westwick, Tom Wilkinson, Andy Nyman, Vanessa Kirby, Rupert Graves and John Hannah.
 The film premiered at the South by Southwest Film Festival on March 14, 2015.

 Premise

 A young, ambitious chef is mixed up with the East End London mob.
 While showing off his culinary skills, he finds himself trapped as a witness to a murder in his own kitchen.